jackruss/rquery/readme.md

 coversion and return the requested results.

 RQuery Spec is a spec suite test application that will maintain the current version of rquery spec tests that will keep each gem up to compliance with the api.

 ## install

-gem install rquery-spec
+    gem install rquery

 ## install rquery active record